-6. Accept a good job and continue to prove to yourself and others that you are an asset.
+6. Accept a good job and continue to prove to yourself and to others that you are an asset.
 Doctors can succeed in a variety of non-clinical fields.
 When doctors thrive on the non-clinical world, there are many winners, including the health care delivery system as a whole.

 If you decide at any time throughout this process that you want to stay in clinical medicine, but you think you need to make some changes to your current work environment, don't delay improving your situation.
 Your patients will be better served if you are in a situation that is fair and productive.
 Every physician can and should achieve career satisfaction.